Enable JavaScript to ensure website accessibility

 Before settling in Rubibi, Naomie spent time living in several regional towns.
 “We’ve lived in Bridgetown and Mullalyup, then up in Derby, where I lived for a few years.
 So, the kind of art that I’d make would change depending on the environment.
 I guess that makes sense, doesn’t it?
 We’re all creatures of our environment.”

 “My partner and I had a gallery down south called Mullayup Gallery.
-We ran that for a while before I realized I really wanted to focus on my own art.”
+We ran that for a while before I realised I really wanted to focus on my own art.”
 At this time Naomie was also completing a Master of Visual Art through Monash University.
 “I did that remotely over a few years, flying over once a year.
 I think that’s when I discovered what was at the core of all my work; it all starts with motherhood.”

 Like the realm of sport, Naomie is interested in motherhood and mothering as a powerful form of connectivity and community, of bonding through shared experience.
 “When I had my first daughter, I was pretty much on my own and I was having a lot of trouble breastfeeding.
 I was really uptight and stressed out about it” she said.

-“I used to go and sit on the oval with the old women, when everyone would go down to watch the footy, and I’d ask them, ‘What do you do when this or that happens?.’
+“I used to go and sit on the oval with the old women, when everyone would go down to watch the footy, and I’d ask them, ‘What do you do when this or that happens?’
 Their response was so beautiful, so matter of fact.
 They had some beautiful advice, but it was also that sense of community and being held, not judged.
 I feel like we miss out on that behind our fences and front doors, and thinking we need to do it alone.”

 “My art practice also saved me in a way” Naomie said.
 Since completing her Masters, she’s exhibited in numerous group exhibitions, held numerous solo shows, and won multiple prizes for her work.
 For example, in 2022 she presented Keeping Score at Moore’s Building in Walyalup (Fremantle), exhibiting her work Ladies, however ingenious and versatile, are apparently not designed for football playing.